Sicilian Poetry

 Giovanni Meli (1740 - 1815)

 "Giovanni Meli is like a flower blooming luxuriously and spontaneously, even if the Sicilian language is sometimes disheveled, in his hands it became terse, full of delicacy and lyricism..."
 (Sucato, 105) This is my own free translation of Sucato's Italian text.
 In Sicilian the word "meli" means honey.
-There's an expression in Sicilian: "nun si mancia meli senza muschi", that is to say, you don't eat honey without having flies around, so maybe some dishevelment comes with the territory.
+There's a proverb in Sicilian: "nun si mancia meli senza muschi", that is to say, you don't eat honey without having flies around, so maybe some dishevelment comes with the territory.

 Alcuni versi: